- Cancer is the number one disease killing children.

 - Every three minutes, a child with cancer dies.

-Note: Sources for the above statistics include Alberta Health Services, Canadian Cancer Research Alliance, World Health Organization and Childhood Cancer International.
+Note: Sources for the above statistics include Alberta Health Services, Cancer Control Alberta, Canadian Cancer Research Alliance, Cancer in Young People in Canada Program, World Health Organization, and Childhood Cancer International.